deordie/deordie-bot/README.md

 _DE or DIE – made by data engineers for date engineers._

-[@deordie_bot](https://t.me/deordie_bot) is a Telegram bot to automate routine processes for the DE or DIE Orgs team.
+[@deordie_bot](https://t.me/deordie_bot) is a Telegram bot for DE or DIE community.

-At the moment it simplifies the way to collect articles for our Digest.
+At the moment this simplifies the gathering of articles for our [Digest](https://digest.deordie.org).